-Fixed compensation

-Basic salary Monthly payment of an amount determined based on responsibilities.
-T C Retirement payments 10% of annual base salary is retained, and the accumulated amount is calculated and paid upon their retirement.
+, Fixed comp Fixed compensation Basic salary Monthly payment of an amount determined based on responsibilities.
+Retirement payments 10% of annual base salary is retained, and the accumulated amount is calculated and paid upon their retirement.
 This payment may be reduced or withheld altogether if the recipient has caused significant damage to the CCBJH Group or been subject to disciplinary action.
 It may also a be specially increased where the recipient has given particularly distinguished contribution.
-Any reduction, withholding, or special increase will be decided at the Board of Directors Meeting, based on deliberation by the Audit and Supervisoly Committee. le n a C A C
+Any reduction, withholding, or special increase will be decided at the Board of Directors Meeting, based on deliberation by the Audit and Supervisoly Committee.

-Variable compensation

-- Provided at a certain point in the year as an incentive for achieving performance targets for each fiscal year. - The target amount is set in the range of 30% to 85% of base salaly, depending on their responsibilities. - The amount of payment varies in the range of 0% to 150% of the target amount depending on the achievement of performance targets in each fiscal year (companywide performance and individual evaluations)
+Variable compensation Annual bonus Provided at a certain point in the year as an incentive for achieving performance targets for each fiscal year.
+The target amount is set in the range of 30% to 85% of base salaly, depending on their responsibilities.
+The amount of payment varies in the range of 0% to 150% of the target amount depending on the achievement of performance targets in each fiscal year (companywide performance and individual evaluations) To provide motivation to achieve profitable growth, business income, sales volume, and net sales have been adopted as measures for evaluating companywide performance, based on the Company's policy regarding the determination of compensation, etc. for Directors, etc. The amount to be paid may be adjusted if the Audit and Supervisory Committee deliberated it necessary to do so, taking into consideration the status of payment ofbonuses to employees.